sid115/nix-core/README.md

 NixOS only options:
-  -B, --build-host <user@example.com>     Use a remote host for building the configuration via SSH -T, --target-host <user@example.com>    Deploy the configuration to a remote host via SSH
+  -B, --build-host <user@example.com>     Use a remote host for building the configuration via SSH -T, --target-host <user@example.com>    Deploy the configuration to a remote host via SSH.
+If '--host' is specified, it will be used as the target host.

 Home Manager only options:
   -u, --user <user>    Specify the username.
 Default: $(whoami)